LKField/hack_the_bottle/README.md

 ## Introduction
-In this project, we designed a device capable of endlessly streaming YouTube videos without displaying or playing any sound.
+In this project, we designed a device to endlessly stream YouTube videos without displaying or playing any sound.
 The goal is to potentially influence the video recommendation algorithm for users connected to the same Wi-Fi network.
 This system is discreetly hidden inside a bottle to remain unnoticed in public spaces.

 ## Objective
 The main goals of this project were: